mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 title: "What Category Theory Teaches Us About DataFrames"
 ---

-When I initially challenged myself with building a dataframe implementation, I began by looking at what already existed for inspiration.
-Spark was my initial reference.
-Then pandas.
-Then Polars, R's data.table, Julia's DataFrames.jl.
-Each one had its own take on the API.
-Early on, my main challenge was trying to figure out which operations I actually needed to implement to call what I had a "dataframe".
-The surface area felt enormous.
-Do I need `pivot` and `melt` as separate things?
+Every dataframe library ships with hundreds of operations. pandas alone has over 200 methods on a DataFrame.
+Is `pivot` different from `melt`?
 Is `apply` different from `map`?
 What about `transform`, `agg`, `applymap`, `pipe`?
-Some of these seemed like the same operation wearing different hats.
-Others seemed genuinely distinct.
-I didn't have a good framework for telling them apart.
+Some of these seem like the same operation wearing different hats.
+Others seem genuinely distinct.
+Without a framework for telling them apart, you end up memorizing APIs instead of understanding structure.

-I decided to do some reading around the thoery of dataframes.
-Since theory is in the business of trying to find unifying abstractions and dataframes were so ubiquitous I thought I'd find a wealth of material to build from.
-Sadly, I only found a handful of resource.
-The most useful was Petersohn et al.'s *Towards Scalable Dataframe Systems*.
-They had built a system called Modin which was a scalable/distributed drop-in replacement for pandas.
-To do that they needed to understand the actual structure underneath the API.
-So they studied it extensively.
-They analyzed 1 million Jupyter notebooks, cataloged how people use pandas, and proposed something I hadn't seen before: a *dataframe algebra*.
-A formal set of about 15 operators that can express what all 200+ pandas operations do.
+I ran into this question while building my own dataframe library.
+I needed to decide which operations were truly fundamental and which were just surface-level variations.
+That search led me to Petersohn et al.'s *Towards Scalable Dataframe Systems*.
+They had built Modin, a scalable drop-in replacement for pandas, and to do that they needed to understand the actual structure underneath the API.
+They analyzed 1 million Jupyter notebooks, cataloged how people use pandas, and proposed a *dataframe algebra*: a formal set of about 15 operators that can express what all 200+ pandas operations do.

-That was the paper that gave me a foundation.
-Instead of copying APIs, I could implement the algebra and build the user-facing operations as compositions of those primitives.

-I kept wondering, however, whether there was a level below that.
+That algebra was a huge compression, but I kept wondering whether there was a level below it.
 Whether there was a smaller set of truly primitive operations that the 15 are built from.
-If I could find those, I'd have a real foundation: operations small enough to be obviously correct, expressive enough to build everything else.
+If those exist, they would be a real foundation: operations small enough to be obviously correct, expressive enough to build everything else.

 ## Petersohn's dataframe algebra

 It's worth spending some time on what Petersohn et al. actually did, because it frames everything that follows.

-They started by defining what a dataframe *is*.
+They started by defining what a dataframe is.
 Surprisingly, nobody had done this formally before.
 Their Definition 4.1 says a dataframe is a tuple *(A, R, C, D)*: an array of data *A*, row labels *R*, column labels *C*, and a vector of column domains *D*.
 This is more precise than "a table" because it captures things that make dataframes different from relational tables.
 Rows and columns are both ordered, both labeled, and treated symmetrically.
 You can transpose a dataframe.
 You can promote data values into column labels.
 These aren't things you can do with a SQL table.

 Then they identified the operators.
 Here's their Table 1, condensed: